mylesv3/mylesv3/README.md

 # Hello, I'm Myles :)
 <a href="https://www.linkedin.com/in/mylesvendryes"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-This GitHub is to showcase my expanding skills in cybersecurity (IAM).
+This GitHub showcases my expanding skills in cybersecurity (IAM).

 ## Objective

-My goal is to transition into a IAM analyst role.
+My goal is to transition into an IAM analyst role.
 I am also expanding my knowledge of cloud security and AI.

 ## Skills